Security has become a major concern for a lot of executives. So it's not surprising people are looking to security

 "A vendor cert takes you down the educational path that the vendor believes is the minimum required to support their product at that level," said Stan Hoffman, senior network engineer with Houston-based RealEC, who is a CISSP and has several other certifications.
 "A vendor-neutral certification leads you to study the fundamental issues of that field and develop a broader understanding of the environment in which the products live."

 So, which type of certification should you acquire?
 The answer to that question depends on where people are in their career and what they specifically want to do.
-Each kind of certification has
+Each kind of certification has its own aims that potential recipients need to consider.

 The difference between vendor-neutral and vendor-specific certifications